olleharstedt/olleharstedt.github.io/_posts/2023-10-19-100-percent-coverage-zero-mocking.markdown

 * The lack of generic notation in PHP obfuscates the return values of functions. `string` becomes `Pipeline` as a return type, but what we want is `Pipeline<string>`.
 * Implicit glue also means the pipeline payload is implicit, which can obfuscate the code a bit.
 Compare with Forth and its implicit stacks.

+**Going forward**

+Native language support for pipelines and effects?

 **Other resources**

 Compare with https://github.com/amphp/pipeline